MolSSI-Education/python-data-analysis/_episodes/02-pandas.md

 ~~~
 {: .language-python}

-## Use `.sort_values` to sort data
+### Use `.sort_values` to sort data

+To sort data, you can use the `sort_values` function.

 ~~~
 periodic_data.sort_values(by='MeltingPoint')
 ~~~

-This will sort by columns by default.
-It is also possible to sort an entire DataFrame based on values in a column.
+This will sort  the rows (axis=0) by the column values by default .
+It is also possible to columns based on values in a row.
 However, they all have to be the same type (numeric or string).

 For example,